Decision Models for Selecting Federated Learning Architecture Patterns: Federated Machine Learning: Next-word Prediction

-As the entire process repeats, \textit{communication and computation costs} will be high.
+As the entire process repeats, communication and computation costs will be high.
+For instance, communication bandwidth is highly consumed by multiple client devices when they communicate with the central server and it increases with the scale of the number of devices connected.
 Furthermore, client devices may run on different operating systems and have diverse communication and computation resources, which trigger the \textit{system heterogeneity} challenges.
+One example is the difference in operating systems and computation resources trigger interoperability and model consistency issues.
 Similarly, the \textit{statistical heterogeneity} issue also exists, caused by the difference in data distributions across all client devices.
-The system is also troubled by \textit{system reliability} issue with the possibility of adversarial nodes participating in the training process and the central server also being the~\textit{single-point-of-failure}.
-Federated learning generates multiple versions of the local and global models created that need to be managed.
+The system is also troubled by \textit{system reliability} issue with the possibility of adversarial nodes participating in the training process, poisoning the system and the model quality and the central server is being exposed as the~\textit{single-point-of-failure}.
+Federated machine learning generates multiple versions of the local and global models created that need to be managed.
 However, the \textit{traceability} of the system is challenging as model provenance for all the local and global models is difficult as the system scale up.
-Finally, due to the limited resources available on each device, the motivation of the client to join the federated learning process becomes weak, which induces the \textit{client motivatability} challenge.
+For example, local models are trained by the large scale of privately owned devices, using data that are unseen and not processed by the central server.
+It is challenging to know which version of local devices are trained with which version of local data has been aggregated into which version of a global model.
+Finally, due to the limited resources available on each device, the motivation of the client to join the federated machine learning process becomes weak, which induces the \textit{client motivatability} challenge.
+Client device owners might not want to use smartphones to train local models without reward as the process consumes battery life, communication bandwidth, and computation resources.